 - Evidence of title and ownership is contained in a single document, which contains a map that is drawn to Ordnance Survey standards.

 - Title details are available on line.

-If you any queries in relation to any property transaction, please do not hesitate to contact us here at Fiona Foley & Co., Solicitors where we will be delighted to deal with any queries that you have.
+If you any queries in relation to any property transaction, please do not hesitate to contact us here at Fiona Turnbull Solicitors LLB where we will be delighted to deal with any queries that you have.